jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 df_rem = df_rem.drop(columns=['track_genre','artists'])
 ```

-Popularity was initially a metric between 0-100, but we split it into 5 classes as follows:
+The popularity feature in the original dataset is a value between 0-100, but in order to prepare for our model classification, we split the values into 5 classes as follows:

 0: 0-24
 1: 25-49